Worldwide Logistics · Enterprise HubSpot Rollout

 Phased rollout, one team per week.

 Instead of a single big-bang go-live, we sequenced the rollout across five weeks.
-LAM Control Group went live first (a pilot team with the executive sponsor).
-Charlotte-based Logistics Project Managers and Directors followed in week two with an in-person training cohort of 32–35 people.
-Aaron's wave followed in week three, Steve Newton's team in week four, with full org-wide coverage by week five.
+LAM Control Group went live first as a pilot team with the executive sponsor.
+Charlotte-based directors followed in week two with an in-person cohort of 32-35 people.
+Subsequent waves rolled through weeks three, four, and five.

 Each team's go-live was preceded by pre-work: Outlook extension installed, calendar sync completed, SOP walkthroughs watched, login credentials confirmed.
 Training days were for using the system, not for setting up laptops.